mcarvin8/sfdx-decomposer-python/README.md

 - Bot (`-t "bot"`)

 **NOTE**:
-Per Salesforce documentation for **Translations**, when a value isn't translated, its translation becomes a comment that's paired with its label.
+Per Salesforce documentation for **Standard/Global Value Set Translations**, when a value isn't translated, its translation becomes a comment that's paired with its label.
 ``` xml
     <valueTranslation>
         <masterLabel>Warm</masterLabel>